Macro Graph of Experts for Billion-Scale Multi-Task Recommendation: Methodology

 where $\mathbbm{1}_{\{\cdot\}}$ denotes the indicator function.
 Then, the centroid update formula of preference-based grouping can be expressed as:

-where $\bm{\mu}_k$ is the centroid of cluster $k$, $\mathcal{V}_k$ denotes the set of micro-nodes assigned to cluster $k$, $w_{v}$ is the weight associated with node $v$, and $\mathbf{d}_v=(d_{v1},d_{v2}\cdots,d_{vn})^\top$ is the $v$-th row of $\mS^{\mathcal{U}}$.
+where $\bm{\mu}_k$ is the centroid of cluster $k$, $\mathcal{V}_k$ denotes the set of micro nodes assigned to cluster $k$, $w_{v}$ is the weight associated with node $v$, and $\mathbf{d}_v=(d_{v1},d_{v2}\cdots,d_{vm})^\top$ is the $v$-th row of $\mS^{\mathcal{U}}$.
 The clustering of items can be performed using the same method based on $\mS^{\mathcal{I}}$.
-Preference-based grouping ensures that micro-nodes with larger weights exert greater influence on the centroid's position, thereby making the centroid determination more flexible and better aligned with users' actual interests and task patterns.
+Preference-based grouping ensures that micro nodes with larger weights exert greater influence on the centroid's position, thereby making the centroid determination more flexible and better aligned with users' actual interests and task patterns.

 \paragraph{\textbf{Macro Edge Construction}} Within the \graphUpper, macro edges illustrate the interactions between pairs of \node \ within defined user or item subgraphs, signifying the task trends within these subgraphs.
 Unlike micro edges, which link predetermined user and item nodes, macro edges are designed to adaptively represent the varying strengths of connections between two \node, customized for each user or item.
 Specifically, we formalize the entire \node \ set in the \graphUpper \ as $\widetilde{\mathcal{V}}_{\text{\graphUpper}} = \left\{ \mathcal{V}_{k_1}, \mathcal{V}_{k_2}, \ldots, \mathcal{V}_{k_{\widetilde{m}+\widetilde{n}}} \right\}$ with $\widetilde{m}$ and $\widetilde{n}$ denote the number of user clusters and item clusters, respectively.
 For any node $v$ and its \( j^{\text{th}} \)-hop neighbors, the weight of the macro edges is denoted by: